fgnt/dlp_mpi/README.md

 ![(Round Robin)](doc/tikz_split_managed_rr.svg)

-To overcome the limitations of the round robin assingment, this package propose to use a manager to assign the work to the workers.
+To overcome the limitations of the round robin assignment, this package helps to use a manager to assign the work to the workers.
 This optimizes the utilisation of the workers.
-Once a worker finished an example, he request a new one from the manager and gets one assigned.
+Once a worker finished an example, it requests a new one from the manager and gets one assigned.
-Note: The comunication is only which example should be processed (i.e. the index of the example) not the example itself.
+Note: The communication is only which example should be processed (i.e. the index of the example) not the example itself.

 ![(Managed Split)](doc/tikz_split_managed_split.svg)

 An alternative to splitting the iterator is to use a `map` function.
-The function is the executed on the workers and the return value is send back to the manager.
+The function is then executed on a worker and the return value is sent back to the manager.
 Be carefull, that the loop body is fast enough, otherwise it can be a bottleneck.
+You should use the loop body only for book keeping, not for actual work load.
-When a worker sends a task to the manager, the manager sends back a new task and enter the for loop body.
+When a worker sends a task to the manager, the manager sends back a new task and enters the for loop body.
 While the manager is in the loop body, he cannot react on requests of other workers, see the block diagramm:

 ![(Managed Map)](doc/tikz_split_managed_map.svg)